 How to Make Authentic Marinara Sauce

-It's easy to make homemade marinara sauce from scratch - with very little effort and only a few quality ingredients.
+It's easy to make this low carb, hearty marinara sauce from scratch - with very little effort and only a few quality ingredients.

-- Saute garlic in olive oil with herbs and seasonings in a large skillet or Dutch oven (affiliate links).
+- Saute garlic in olive oil with herbs and seasonings in a large skillet or Dutch oven.

 - Add all the tomatoes.
 Bring up to a boil, stirring while the whole tomatoes break down.